 Alternative safe water which have been implemented in the field are: pond sand filters, rain water harvesters, Safi filters and dug wells.
-These have been assessed with reference to:

-initial and running costs, ease of implementation, requirement for maintenance or ongoing supervision, provision of an intermittent or continuous supply, susceptibility to bacteriological contamination and acceptability to the local community.
+These have been assessed with reference to: initial and running costs, ease of implementation, requirement for maintenance or ongoing supervision, provision of an intermittent or continuous supply, susceptibility to bacteriological contamination and acceptability to the local community.
 The matrix below shows ratings of each of these factors rated on a scale of 1 to 5.
 The maximum possible is 40 and a higher rating is better.

-PSF RWH Safi Filter
+PSF RWH (old) RWH (new) Safi Filter Dug well

-Initial Cost 1 2 5
+Initial Cost 1 2 4 5 3

-Running Costs 4 4 3
+Running Costs 4.
+4 4 3 5

-Ease of implementation 1 .
-1 5
+Ease of implementation 1 1 3 5 .
+3

 Maintenance required ?
-4 4 1
+4 4 4 1 4

 Monitoring required?
-2 4 1
+2 4 4 1 2

-Continuity of supply 4 2 5
+Continuity of supply 4 2 1 5 3

-Susceptibility to bacteriological contamination 2 4 2
+Susceptibility to bacteriological contamination 2 4 4 2 1

-Acceptability 1 1 5
+Acceptability 1 1 3 5 3

-TOTAL 19 23 27
+TOTAL 19 23 27 27 24

 It can be seen from this that all of the options have their limitations.
-At present the Safi filter is proving to be the best option for its case of use, low cost and simplicity.
+At present the Safi filter is proving to be the best option for its ease of use, low cost and simplicity.
 If the Safi filter is to be spread nationally it will be necessary to ensure that the quality is consistent, that there is a set life for the filter candle and that there is a system for replacing them.